ibraheemdev/ibraheemca/content/posts/2020-11-04-the-strictest-rust-workflow.md

 The `symbolic-alignment-check` flag makes the alignment check more strict, and `track-raw-pointers` makes Stacked Borrows track a pointer tag even for raw pointers.

 ### Conclusion

+That's all for our workflow.
+As you can tell, Rust's tooling is amazing!
+There are many official cargo components that you can use to make development easier.

+The final github workflow is available [here](http://todo.io).
+If I missed any configuration options or tooling, [let me know](javascript:document.body.scrollIntoView(false)).